Being broke while in college might be a cliche, but it’s also the norm.

 2. Schedule your semester early

 You would be amazed how reading assignments and homework can pile up.
 Having an organized schedule can help you decide if you have time to pitch new story ideas now, or if you should wait a few weeks for projects to finish up.

-Remember that it can take editors up to two weeks (and sometimes even more) to green-light a pitch, so examine your schedule in advance so that you know exactly how much time you can give a story.
+Remember it can take editors up to two weeks (and sometimes even more) to green-light a pitch, so examine your schedule in advance so you know exactly how much time you can give a story.

 3. Network like your life depends on it

 You’re probably already networking a lot, but are you doing it strategically?
 Following editors from your favorite publications on Twitter and interacting with them regularly will help them recognize you when you send a pitch their way.

 You don’t have time to blindly send pitches hoping they land, so priming editors to like your ideas is an absolute must.

 Also connect with the journalism program on campus — they may have a group that can help you work through ideas, or a professor who would love to be your mentor.